jwluv/HomeIoT_CCTV/README.md

 **<Fig.> Home IoT architecture for CCTV**

 The source codes consist of two parts for the server(Raspberry Pi) and the client(Android device). <br>
 In the server side, there are Node.js, html and python code.
-In the client side, there is an android project. <br>
+In the client side, there is an android project code. <br>
 Node.js communicates with the client(Android app.) through html using socket connection and also can control the GPIO of Raspberry Pi.
 In this project, the python code directly controls the angle of 2 sg90 servo motors whenever the client requests it.